kSkip/free-time/README.md

 model_file: the file containing information about the model to use.
 This file is usually produced by *arimafit*.
 projection: the number of steps in time to project
 trials: the number of simulations to preform
-initial_time: the time of the input time series to start sampling for forecasting
+initial_time: the initial time value for deterministic trend term

 *Options:*
 -p: read the sampling time series from pipe